sodmlx2/linux-slack15-setup/slackware_README.md

 # Slackware Kernel Compilation.

-This project provides a robust Bash script (`slack_linux_bkp.sh`) designed to automate the process of compiling, installing, backing up, and packaging a custom Linux Kernel on Slackware systems.
+This project provides a robust Bash script (`slack_linux.sh`) designed to automate the process of compiling, installing, backing up, and packaging a custom Linux Kernel on Slackware systems.

 ## Features.